Today I’m sharing my review of Sarah Wilson’s I Quit Sugar 8-week detox program and cookbook.

 Is quitting sugar one of your New Year’s resolutions?
 It’s not a bad idea!
 There is a growing body of (very scary) research that claims sugar contributes to cancer growth, inflammation in the body, a weakened immune system, obesity, mood swings, wrinkles (what?) and more health problems than you can shake a stick at.
 I’ve also read that sugar consumption depletes minerals and vitamins in the body.
-Jamie Oliver is so passionate about this, he has launched a war on sugar.
 It’s a scary thought to think that sugar can make us sick because it’s so pervasive (and so delicious).
 Once I started paying attention, I was amazed at just how many foods sugar is added to!
 Like I needed any help squeezing more sugar into my diet…

 I’m asked a lot about my struggle to quit sugar and I always recommend I Quit Sugar as a starting point because it’s such an excellent resource.
 The book is full of scientific info, Sarah’s personal journey, easy ingredient switches, recipes, and, of course, the structured 8-week “detox” to help the body re-calibrate and stop craving sweet.

-I looked at so many books about quitting sugar before committing to her detox and there were certain things about her book that appealed to me, which is why I decided to write this review.
+I looked at so many books about quitting sugar before committing to her detox and there were certain things about her book that appealed to me, which is why I decided to write this review of Sarah Wilson’s I Quit Sugar.
 The book itself is a joy to read because it’s simple to understand and full of beautiful photos and adorable graphics.

 A Peek Inside the I Quit Sugar Complete 8-Week Detox Program and Cookbook